-\\Grantee implemented funding across four separate practices.
+^{}Grantee implemented funding across four separate practices.

-The primary focus of the HPV grants is increasing vaccination rates with the goal of preventing HPVassociated cancers.
-This organization implemented evidence-based interventions, provider reminder
+The primary focus of the HPV grants is increasing vaccination rates with the goal of preventing HPV-associated cancers.
+This organization implemented evidence-based interventions, provider reminder systems linked to patient EHRs, that have been shown to increase HPV vaccination rates.
+The project involved extensive health care provider education, capacity assessments of participating practices, and significant updates to EHR systems used to track vaccination status and HPV data.

-The HPV grants provided by MCF between 2017 and 2020 resulted in several positive outcomes for the targeted pediatric practices and their patients.
+The HPV grants provided by MCF between 2017 and 2023 resulted in several positive outcomes for the targeted pediatric practices and their patients.
 A summary of some of these outcomes is provided below.

-- 8,724 individuals were included in the target population between the two grants, 5,474 were identified for vaccination. - The grant resulted in 24 additional partnerships with participating practices. - Both grants included the development and distribution of educational materials to the participating practices. - Both grants provided training to practice staff, a total of 193 were trained. - Both grants included components to expand patient access to services including establishing vaccine-only clinics, setting up nurse administered vaccine appointments, and providing education for parents and patients. - Both grants increased vaccination rates across the participating practices, a cumulative 16% increase. - The grants resulted in 698 additional vaccinations. - The estimated per vaccine cost, based on the combined value of the grants, is \$510.
+- 8,724 individuals were included in the target population between the two grants, 5,474 were identified for vaccination. - The grant resulted in 32 additional partnerships with participating practices. - 4 grants included the development and distribution of educational materials to the participating practices. - 3 grants provided training to practice staff, a total of 225 were trained. - Both grants included components to expand patient access to services including establishing vaccine-only clinics, setting up nurse administered vaccine appointments, providing education for parents and patients, and enabling children and young adults to receive vaccines while at the dentist's office. - All 3 grants reporting vaccination rates saw an increased vaccination rate across the participating practices, with an average increase of 8% across all practices. - The grants resulted in 698 additional vaccinations. - The estimated per vaccine cost, based on the combined value of the grants, is \$478.67.